 Why is the Force Vector so important to increase velocity?

-The National Pitching Association in their 2005-2006 Velocity Study here, proved that 80% of a pitchers velocity is based on the degrees of separation between the hips and shoulders at front foot strike.
-The 3X pitching approach has proven that triple extension before front foot strike, along with triple flexion of the landing leg at front foot strike, is what enhances this hip to shoulder separation.
-Therefore the force vector must be in a linear direction for triple extension to occur in the drive leg and optimal stabilization to occur in the landing leg.
+The National Pitching Association in their 2005-2006 Velocity Study here, proved that 80% of a pitcher’s velocity is based on the degrees of separation between the hips and shoulders at front foot strike.
+The 3X pitching approach has proven that triple extension before the front foot strike, along with triple flexion of the landing leg at the front foot strike, is what enhances this hip-to-shoulder separation.
+Therefore the force vector must be in a linear direction for a triple extension to occur in the drive leg and optimal stabilization to occur in the landing leg.

 How to Implement the Force Vector into the Pitching Delivery?

 Most young pitchers struggle with this critical component.
 Their force vector stays too vertical through their strides.
 The reason for this is the lack of power and mobility.
-Power and mobility is pretty much a catch 22.
+Power and mobility are pretty much a catch-22.
 You cannot have mobility without power but you can have power without mobility and to have a linear force vector in your drive leg during your stride, takes both power and mobility to implement.

-The best way to improving your force vector you must first start with building a base level of strength through the entire body and then start enhancing power production by introducing speed and power movements.
-Once you have developed some explosive power which can be measured in a vertical jump then you want to start training this power through full range of motion to enhance mobility.
+The best way to improve your force vector you must first start by building a base level of strength through the entire body and then start enhancing power production by introducing speed and power movements.
+Once you have developed some explosive power that can be measured in a vertical jump then you want to start training this power through a full range of motion to enhance mobility.
 This must be done with both a throwing program and a strength and conditioning program.
 This is the foundation of the 3X Pitching Velocity program.
 This is why this off-season program is so effective in increasing velocity.
-If you are serious about your pitching career and you want to develop an explosive stride to help increase velocity and prevent arm injury then you must start this 16 week program today.
+If you are serious about your pitching career and you want to develop an explosive stride to help increase velocity and prevent arm injury then you must start this 16-week program today.

-For more information of the 3X Pitching Velocity program continue visit the home page.
+For more information on the 3X Pitching Velocity program continue to visit the home page.